aai-institute/beyond-jupyter/refactoring-journey/step11-cross-validation/README.md

 XGBoost-meanPop-opt   5.728754  0.009030   64.556853  0.244784  0.744179  0.001259    8.034714   0.015225    0.505786   0.001244        5.633648       0.012552

 ```
-We observe a small improvement of the tuned xgboost model in comparison to the default hyperparameter
+We observe a small improvement of the tuned XGBoost model in comparison to the default parameters as used by model `XGBoost-meanPop`.
-model `XGBoost-meanPop`.